How does Field Effect Biosensing (FEB) work?

-At the heart of Agile R100 is a graphene biosensor chip built with proprietary label-free Field Effect Biosensing (FEB) technology.
-FEB is an electrical technique that measures the current across a field effect graphene biosensor functionalized with immobilized biomolecular targets (Figure 1).
-Any interaction or binding that occurs on the surface causes a change in conductance that is monitored in real-time (Figure 2), enabling accurate kinetic, affinity, and concentration measurements.
-FEB is a unique orthogonal technology that lets you have direct visibility into the innate electrical signaling that occurs in biological systems without translations from optical data.
+Field Effect Biosensing is a breakthrough label-free technology for measuring biomolecular interactions, and it’s different from anything you’ve heard of before.
+It is an electrical technique that measures the current across a graphene biosensor surface functionalized with immobilized biomolecular targets (Figure 1).
+Any interaction or binding that occurs on the surface causes a change in conductance of the biosensor (Figure 2) that is monitored in real-time, enabling accurate kinetic, affinity, and concentration measurements.
+FEB is a unique orthogonal technology that works when optical methods fail, and it can only be found with innovative personal benchtop assay Agile R100.

 Small Molecule Detection with an FEB system

 The FEB method on which Agile R100 is based is fundamentally different from optical techniques.
 Optical tools such as SPR and BLI systems measure mass-dependent shifts in light, which is adequate for large molecules.
 However, SPR and BLI platforms struggle to measure small molecule interactions because small molecules elicit correspondingly small sensor responses.
 To find the needle of signal generated in a large haystack of background noise, time-consuming and error-prone solvent correction is required.

 In contrast, FEB is a completely orthogonal, breakthrough technology.
 It is an electrical technique, not an optical, mass-based method.
 The size of the molecule being measured is irrelevant on an FEB platform because molecule size doesn’t impact what FEB measures: the change in biosensor conductance caused by a binding interaction at its surface.
 In fact, small molecules generally create optimal effects on an FEB platform because small molecules have large chemical potential shifts in relation to their volume, which produces a large response with FEB.
 This makes FEB an excellent orthogonal technique for small molecule and fragment characterization and validation.